MoistCr1tikal: 2018–present: Twitch livestreaming and continued growth

 On February 22, 2021, former YouTuber MaximilianMus deleted his YouTube channel after White labeled him "the worst YouTuber" in one of his videos.
 White was critical of Mus for maliciously raiding Twitch channels and claimed that Mus' audience had shared child pornography via Discord servers and his subreddit.
 In May of that year, Mus restored his channel and accused White of slander.
 In October 2021, White participated in a Nickelodeon All-Star Brawl charity tournament hosted by Alpharad and Coney of Panda Global.

-On July 31, 2024, White announced that he would be stepping away from The Official Podcast and The Red Thread "to scale back his time spent on the internet", amid controversy regarding Orsan and arguments with streamer Sneako.
+On July 31, 2024, White announced that he would be stepping away from The Official Podcast and The Red Thread "to scale back his time spent on the internet," amid controversy regarding Orsan and arguments with streamer Sneako.
 On September 21, he was called to testify on the sixth day of the trial of Mitchell v.
 Jobst, a defamation lawsuit by Billy Mitchell against Karl Jobst for video essays covering allegations of Mitchell cheating his world records in Donkey Kong (1981) and Pac-Man (1980), of which White also voiced his belief in.
 White's January 2024 video on Mitchell, "He's A Cheater" — in which White started by "giving an apology" to Mitchell by farting into his microphone before reiterating certainty that Mitchell cheated — was presented into evidence to illustrate a "grapevine effect" of Jobst's videos on other YouTubers and their audience.

-In February 2025, White released a video where he announced his apparent retirement and handed responsibility of his channel to singer T-Pain, with whom he had previously collaborated.
+In February 2025, White released a video announcing his apparent retirement and handing the responsibility for his channel to singer T-Pain, with whom he had previously collaborated.
 After T-Pain stood in for him in a single video, White clarified that his retirement was merely a comedic act.
-White plays the supporting character 'Sonar' in the 2025 video game Dispatch, starring Aaron Paul.
+On June 10, 2025, White created an additional channel dedicated exclusively to gaming playthroughs and livestreams, MoistCr1TiKaL Gaming.
+On October 20, 2025, White released a video paying tribute to his friend and chess teacher, Daniel Naroditsky, who had died the previous day.